zyd14/community-integrations/libraries/dagster-dataform/README.md

 ## Core Features

 ### Observability
-- **Asset Discovery**: Automatically creates Dagster assets from Dataform compilation results
+- **Asset Discovery**: Automatically creates Dagster assets from Dataform compilation results.
+- **Asset Check Discovery**: Native functionality for ingesting Dataform SQL Assertions in repo as asset checks that are visible in the Dagster UI as asset checks on the assets they test.
 - **Workflow Monitoring**: Real-time monitoring of Dataform workflow invocations via sensors
 - **Rich Metadata**: Asset metadata (retrieved at definition time) and materialization metadata (captured at runtime) offer a great degree of detail of remote BQ assets.
 - **SQL Query Tracking**: Preserves and displays SQL queries with proper formatting
 - **GCP Integration**: Seamless integration with Google Cloud Platform using default credentials

+> [!NOTE]
+>  Everytime a code location is reloaded, a new compilation result is created for the targeted branch (environment).
+Therefore if changes are mode to the branch, all that is necessary to refresh Dataform Asset/Asset Check metadata in Dagster is to reload the code location.

 ### Orchestration
 Orchestrate Dataform invocations remotely via configuration of a dagster schedule automation.
 This configuration offers more flexibility than release and workflow configurations through the GCP Console in Dataform, including settings like assertion schema.